gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 This is because the Linear Traffic Generator  is simulating requests to access memory addresses 0x0000, 0x0040, 0x0080, 0x00c0.

-As you can see, the requests are very linear.
+As you can see, the simulated requests are very linear.
 Each new memory access is 0x0040 bytes above the previous one.

 ---